Vigil-Complex/Getting-and-Cleaning-Data-Week-4-Assignment/CodeBook.md

 ### Subject

-The experiment is carried out by 30 volunteers, thus the subject is numbered from 1 to 30 to represent each row represents a volunteer's observation.
+The experiment is carried out by 30 volunteers, thus each row represents a volunteer's observation.

 ### Other Variables: